|Tools and Accessories|

 2. Find a Good Metal Ground

-To sustain the best ground connection, you need to find a spot within 3 feet of the amplifier.
-One conventional method includes pulling up the carpeting and scraping the metal until the paint comes off and then you can ground.
-If your amp is in the boot space (trunk), lots of suspension bolts can be found and used.
-After grounding, you should then take the remote wire and splice the wire running from the dash along the panel of the door jam.
+To maintain a ground connection, find a spot within 3 feet of the amplifier.
+Some cars come with a factory ground point, usually a stud, the wire can be attached to and secured with a bolt.
+Another method includes pulling up the carpeting and scraping the metal until the paint comes off and grounding in that spot.
+If your amp is in the trunk, the car’s suspension bolts can be found and used.

 5. Connect the Power Cable to Battery